 1. Add resistance: Resistance can be added using your body weight.
 For example, lifting dumbbells or kettlebells overhead is an effective way to work large muscle groups.

 2. Add extra resistance: Resistance can be added using free weights, machines, or bands.
 Dumbbells and kettlebells usually offer up to 20 pounds of resistance per hand.
-Machines and bands, on the other hand, offer up to 200 pounds of resistance.
+On the other hand, machines and bands offer up to 200 pounds of resistance.

 3. Endurance can be increased by adding time.